ygZhou02/DEML/README.md

 ## 🚩 Getting Started

-The project allows you to run model inversion on LLMs (like Llama models) to analyze their internal representations.
-The inversion process helps understand how these models process and represent information internally.
+The project allows you to run prompt inversion attacks on LLMs.
+The inversion method can work across a variety of LLM architectures, even on LoRA model.
 The following is a step-by-step guide:

 ### ⚙️ Environment Setup